Can You Hear While Sleeping?

 While it is commonly thought that our brains are inactive while we sleep, the brain is actually more responsive than you know.
+The brain must continue processing sounds in the environment even when we are asleep.
 There are different sleep stages during a sleep cycle and the brain is actually more alert than you think during these stages.
+Although we lose conscious awareness of our surroundings while asleep, our brains still process sounds.
 This even includes hearing and processing external sound!

 Stage 2: during the first sleep cycle of the night, stage 2 can last for 10-25 minutes and becomes longer over the following sleep cycles.
 According to the Sleep Foundation, a person usually spends half of their sleep in this stage.
 The body and brain enter a deeper state of relaxation: there is also a reduction in temperature, heart rate and breathing are slowed, eye movements stop.
 Additionally, there are shorter periods of brain activity but it is difficult to wake up during this stage.